 South African politics has degenerated into the kind of dangerous populism which would make Benito Mussolini turn green with envy.

 The peddling of lies in the public domain and the unsubstantiated personal attacks on fellow politicians, the judiciary and ordinary people merely trying to get in with their jobs has become normalised by leaders including former president Jacob Zuma and Economic Freedom Fighters (EFF) leader Julius Malema, who is a member of this Judicial Service Commission (JSC).

 In Gauteng High Court Judge Keoagile Elias Matojane Malema will find a judge who has previously found against him and his party — in the coruscating judgment handed down in the 2019 matter of Manuel v Economic Freedom Fighters & Others.

-When current South African Revenue Services commissioner Adrian Kieswetter was being interviewed for his position, he was interviewed by a panel which included former finance minister Trevor Manuel.
+When current South African Revenue Services commissioner Edward Kieswetter was being interviewed for his position, he was interviewed by a panel which included former finance minister Trevor Manuel.

 Manuel recused himself from Kieswetter’s interview because of their previous relationship working together in government.
 This didn’t stop Malema and the EFF from tweeting that the interview process was “patently nepotistic, and corrupt”, and that Kieswetter was a “dodgy character”, who was “not just a relative of Trevor Manuel, but a close business associate and companion”.